 Your personal brand helps you stand head and shoulders above the competition by showcasing your unique personality and offerings.

-Justin Bieber is the epitome of the successful personal brand.
+Justin Bieber is the epitome of a successful personal brand.
 He was discovered by a talent scout on YouTube and became an amazing success.

 This young boy had savvy marketing skills and/or people in his organization that have catapulted him to the top of the social media empire.